ShiraTUB/MedGraphTrans/README.md

     MedGraphTrans/datasets
     ```

-#### This project is developed as a Bachelor's Thesis in the Technical University of Berlin.
-Wo
+#### This project is developed as a Bachelor's Thesis in the Technical University of Berlin